zm711/NeuralAnalysis/README.md

 Since it is easier to work with a dataframe for mining this data I have the method `gen_respdf` which allows for quality control and response check.
 It will set two new attributes `resp_neuro_df` which has the responsive neurons, along with which stimuli trial groups they responded to and which time of response and `non_resp_df` which includes neurons that made quality cutoffs but did not respond to the stimuli.

 #### Quality Cutoffs
 As stated above there are no hard values or rules for these cutoffs.
 Of note the python isolation distance is always lower than Matlab's due to the way the values are calculated, but they are nicely correlated.
 So if reading a paper based on matlab code just test lower values for python.
 Another type of cutoff often used is isi violations.
 I tend to use isolation distance, but this function has an optional `isi` flag which requires a fraction rate you'd tolerate (ie 0.02 would be anything less than a 2% violation rate.
+In the future I may switch this to check for the false positive rate (Dan Hill 2011).
 To shutoff off quality metrics set `qcthres = 0` and leave `isi=None`.
 Otherwise pick one or both to use.

 ##### Common Error in qc
 If the error len(noise) != len(qc) this is due to the way `sp` is generated from phy curation and how noise vs not noise are labeled.
-So if this occurs it means that your `qcvalues` no longer align with your noise.
-Before reporting a bug try rerunning `qcfn()` to realign the lengths of these variables. to be explicit:
+So if this occurs it means that your `qcvalues` no longer align with your clusters defined as `noise` by Phy.
+Before reporting a bug try rerunning `qcfn()` to realign the lengths of these variables.
+This is because we save a copy of `qcvalues.npy` in the working directory and if more curation occurs we need to overwrite this file rather than load it.
+To be explicit in what to run if this error is seen:
 ```python
 myNeuron.qcfn()
 ```